 Later in the day, Carol joined Mairead in giving a seminar about their experience of the Royal Society Pairing Scheme to University researchers and students.
 Carol also spoke about her campaign in the UK Parliament to change attitudes towards Myalgic Encephalomyelitis (ME) and the impact of Brexit on public health, workforces and research.
 Finally, Carol met with Professor Chris Ponting, head of the MRC Human Genetics Unit’s Biomedical Genomics section to discuss his research on the genetics of ME.

 I really enjoyed visiting the IGMM as part of the Royal Society Parliament Pairing Scheme.
 It was fascinating to hear about the research Mairead is currently undertaking, and the great potential this could have on the clinical management of age-related diseases in the future.

 The highlight of my visit so far is to see the passion that Mairead and her colleagues have for their research.
 Mairead has really gone out of her way to demonstrate the importance of health data research, and its role in society.
 This is vital as policy makers need to see how taxpayers’ money is being spent, and how a given change in policy is going to improve the lives of people across the UK.

-The research undertaken within the IGMM is at the forefront of scientific innovation, and is benefitting people across these isles.
+The research being undertaken within the IGMM is at the forefront of scientific innovation, and is benefitting people across these isles.
 The work being done here is of major significance, and should be championed by both the Scottish and UK Governments.

 The visit comes after Mairead spent a week in Westminster shadowing Carol in November last year to learn more about Carol’s MP work.
 Mairead also attended select committees, seminars and panel discussions about how evidence is used in policy making.